Chelsea Wolfe Announces 2025 Australian Tour

 American singer-songwriter Chelsea Wolfe makes her Australian return in 2025 with a run of intimate performances at some of the country’s best live music venues.

-Touring in support of her seventh album She Reaches Out To She Reaches Out To She, which was procured by TV on the Radio guitarist Dave Sitek, Wolfe will be accompanied by her full band along with Australian drone artist Uboa, who describes her sound as “Catgirl death industrial.”
+Touring in support of her seventh album She Reaches Out To She Reaches Out To She, which was produced by TV on the Radio guitarist Dave Sitek, Wolfe will be accompanied by her full band along with Australian drone artist Uboa, who describes her sound as “Catgirl death industrial.”
 Nice.

-Wolfe’s Australian tour begins in Perth at The Rechabite on Wednesday, May 21 before hitting Melbourne’s Forum Theatre on Friday, May 23, Sydney’s Metro Theatre on Saturday, May 24 and Brisbane’s The Triffid on Sunday, May 25, concluding with a final gig at Adelaide’s The Gov on Tuesday, May 27.
+Wolfe’s Australian tour begins in Perth at The Rechabite on Wednesday, May 21 before hitting Melbourne’s Forum Theatre on Friday, May 23, Sydney’s Metro Theatre on Saturday, May 24 and Brisbane’s The Tivoli on Sunday, May 25, concluding with a final gig at Adelaide’s The Gov on Tuesday, May 27.

 Tickets for all shows are on sale now via Chelsea Wolfe’s website.